vanessadixon1/memory_fitness/README.md

 # memory_fitness

-Memory Fitness is a simple JS Web Application to save Your daily tasks in order not to miss anything.
+Memory Fitness is a simple JS Web Application, users have 30 seconds to match blocks after 30 seconds the game will end.

 ![Model]()